SovereignCloudStack/standards/Standards/scs-0112-v1-volume-type-standard.md

 ### Replication

+There SHOULD at least be one volume type with the replication aspect.

 Replication states, whether or not there are multiple replicas of a volume.
 Thus answers the question, whether the data could survive a node outage.
 Unfortunately there are two ways replication can be achieved:

 1. In the configuration of a volume type.
 It then is visible as extra_spec in the properties of a volume type.
 2. Via the used backend.
 Ceph for example provides automatic replication, that does not need to be specified in the volume type.
 This is currently not visible for users.

-To fulfill this recommentation for now, the deployer needs to state the replication in the description of a volume type in the following way:
+To fulfill this recommentation for now, the admin needs to add `[scs:replicated]` at the beginning or after any other scs aspect into the descriotion of the volume type.
-If the volume type is not encrypted the description needs to begin with `[replicated]`, after that any further description is allowed.
-Otherwise the description needs to begin with `[encrypted][replicated]`.

-#### OPTIONAL addition: Number of Replicas

-Additionally to the fact, that a volume type is replicated, it OPTIONALLY can be stated in the description or name, how many times the provisioned volume will be replicated.

 ### Example